 Shallow Water Hypoxia: Tipping the Balance for Individual Animals, Populations, and Ecosystems

-Project Status: This project began in January, 2010 and is projected to be completed in December, 2015
+Project Status: This project began in January 2010 and was completed in September 2017

 We are investigating the impacts of extreme daily fluctuations in oxygen and pH on fish and invertebrates in the Chesapeake Bay.
 The modeling tools we produce will improve the ability to predict effects of nutrient enrichment and management actions on living marine resources at local and regional scales.
 In addition, the models will improve ecological and fisheries restoration and water quality monitoring activities.